apple/foundationdb/documentation/sphinx/source/developer-guide.rst

   ('\xff\xff/metrics/data_distribution_stats/mako083', '{"ShardBytes":297000}')
   ('\xff\xff/metrics/data_distribution_stats/mako0909', '{"ShardBytes":741000}')

-Keys starting with ``\xff\xff/metrics/health/`` represent stats about the health of the cluster, suitable for use for application-level throttling.
+Keys starting with ``\xff\xff/metrics/health/`` represent stats about the health of the cluster, suitable for application-level throttling.
-Some of this information is also available through ``\xff\xff/status/json``, but the ``\xff\xff/metrics/health/`` keys are much cheaper to read and may return data a few seconds old.
+Some of this information is also available in ``\xff\xff/status/json``, but these keys are significantly cheaper (in terms of server resources) to read.

   >>> for k, v in db.get_range_startswith('\xff\xff/metrics/health/'):
   ...     print(k, v)